-Compatibility-wise, it’s compatible with majority of the popular internet providers such as Xfinity, Spectrum, Cox, Mediacom, Optimum, RCN, SuddenLink, Sparklight, and WOW Internet.
-That is why it’s one of my go to options for people who are subscribed to a mid-tier plan between 500 to 900 Mbps and are looking forward to getting rid of the monthly equipment rental.
+Compatibility-wise, it’s compatible with the majority of the popular internet providers such as Xfinity, Spectrum, and Cox.
+That is why it’s one of my go-to options for people who are subscribed to an internet plan below 500 Mbps and are looking forward to getting rid of the monthly equipment rental.

 Motorola MB7621 Specs